Young people often benefit from the care farming environment, learning new skills such as taking on responsibility for animal welfare.

 Care farms provide health, social or educational care services for individuals from one or a range of vulnerable groups.

 What is the role of Care Farming UK?

 Want to read about the benefits of paid membership or want to renew membership?
 Click here to find the correct sign-up form

 Already a paid member?
 Access the Member Zone here

 Want to logout?
 Just click on this link

 The Care Farming UK Code of Practice provides quality assurance for clients, commissioners and families alike.

 Care Farming UK is encouraging all care farmers to adopt the care farming Code of Practice

 For more information click here

-Click here to search for care farms and information for your local area.
+Click here to search for care farms in your local area.